0xfourzerofour/vertex/README.md

 ## TODO

+ - Add terraform deployment to autoscaling group behind a load balancer
  - Load all graphs into one schema for playground introspection
  - Add Web socket functionality for subsriptions
  - Cache hash of request body for faster proxying